quddusyo/blogger/README.md

-# 📝 Blogger
+# Blogger (Blogging App)

 A full-stack blogging platform built using the MERN (MongoDB, Express, React, Node.js) stack.
 This application allows users to create, edit, and manage blog posts with a sleek and intuitive interface.

 ---

-## 🌟 Features
+## Features

-- ✍️ Create, edit, and delete blog posts
+-  Create, edit, and delete blog posts
-- 🔒 User authentication & protected routes
+-  User authentication & protected routes
-- 🗂️ View a list of all blog entries
+-  View a list of all blog entries
-- 🎨 Responsive and modern design
+-  Responsive and modern design
-- 📅 Timestamps on posts
+-  Timestamps on posts
-- 🧱 RESTful API architecture
+-  RESTful API architecture

 ---